marc-shade/agentic-system-oss/ONBOARDING_COMPLETE.md

 ## ✅ What Was Built

-The agentic-system repository is now a **complete self-contained onboarding source** that supports multiple CLI platforms (Claude Code, OpenAI Code, Gemini CLI).
+The agentic-system repository is now a **complete self-contained onboarding source** that supports multiple CLI platforms (Claude Code, OpenAI Codex, Gemini CLI).

 ### New Files Added